 If you are feeling overwhelmed, know that I have been in your shoes before.
 It is a scary but also exhilarating time.
 While there is always the chance it may not work out, dating someone from work can turn out great if you handle the situation correctly and ensure that your company does not have any policies against fraternizing first.

 Need help deciding your next move?
 Check out these tips, real-life stories, and stats.
 And if you’re feeling really stuck, there’s even a love contract to help you out.

 [Related: Be As Proactive at Dating as You Are at Work – LEVO]

-In a recent survey conducted by Vault.com, 17 percent of women report that office romances led to long-term relationships and 20 percent of women have taken gone so far as to date a supervisor.
+Of the women surveyed by Vault.com, 17 percent said that office romances led to long-term relationships, and 20 percent reported having dated a supervisor.

 “I decided after some whiskey shots, that I would try Match.com on Saturday night,” she said.
 “I was quick to set up my profile–three photos and the most basic info I could add without answering any real questions.
 I really just wanted to research the kinds of men that were online.”